poivronjaune/web_scraping/README.md

 ### 2021-09-24 Features
 - req.py contains python code to extract company information from the corresponding public web site (only returns data from the first page)
 - This script controls a Chrome Browser on your local machine
-- Save features to csv. json, excel
+- Save features to csv, json, excel

 #### Upcomimg features
 - Extract owners and managers from detailed information